The Swedish Tradition of the Straw Christmas Goat

-A straw Christmas goat guards the presents under the tree.
-The tradition is very old and is thought to date back to Viking times during the harvest when the last grain was thought to be magical, or it’s something to do with Thor.
+A straw Christmas goat stands guard over the presents in a typical Swedish household beneath the tree, a tradition so ancient it’s believed to date back to Viking times, when the last grain of harvest was considered magical.
+Or perhaps it has something to do with Thor.
 Who knows?

 Through the years, it has evolved from a prankster, to a scary creature demanding gifts, to bringing the Christmas gifts, to making sure the presents and decorations are correctly done, or for good luck.
 There are even more old traditions than those.